sandhyakasthuri/Spam_Detector_Using_ML/README.md

 If you have your own dataset, replace spam_ham_dataset.csv with your data file, ensuring it has columns named label and text (or adjust the code accordingly).

-let's see bit more about preprocessing and how we shaped the data so that it can be suitable as input to the ML model.
+let's see a bit more about preprocessing and how we shaped the data so that it can be suitable as input to the ML model.
 Lowercasing: All text is converted to lowercase.
 This ensures that words in different cases (e.g., "Hello" and "hello") are treated as the same word.

 Punctuation Removal: Punctuation marks (such as commas, periods, and exclamation points) are removed from the text.
 This helps reduce the dimensionality of the feature space and ensures that punctuation doesn't affect classification.